junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-25 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-05-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 110.
+- 2017-06-05 — Cloture motion on the motion to proceed to the measure presented in Senate.
+(CR S3239)
+- 2017-06-05 — Motion to proceed to consideration of measure made in Senate.
+(CR S3239)
+- 2017-06-07 — Cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+91 - 8.
+Record Vote Number: 140.
+(CR S3309)
+- 2017-06-07 — Motion to proceed to measure considered in Senate. (consideration: CR S3303-3321)
+- 2017-06-07 — Senate amendment submitted
+- 2017-06-07 — Senate amendment submitted
+- 2017-06-08 — Motion to proceed to measure considered in Senate. (consideration: CR S3347-3349, S3349-3358)
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-08 — Senate amendment submitted
+- 2017-06-12 — Amendment SA 232 proposed by Senator McConnell for Senator Crapo. (consideration: CR S3393; text: CR S3399-3410) To impose sanctions with respect to the Russian Federation and to combat terrorism and illicit financing.
+- 2017-06-12 — Amendment SA 233 proposed by Senator McConnell to Amendment SA 232. (consideration: CR S3393; text: CR S3393) To change the enactment date.
+- 2017-06-12 — Cloture motion on amendment SA 232 presented in Senate.
+(CR S3393)
+- 2017-06-12 — Measure laid before Senate by motion.
+- 2017-06-12 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote.
+- 2017-06-12 — Motion to proceed to measure considered in Senate. (consideration: CR S3388-3390)
+- 2017-06-12 — Senate amendment proposed (on the floor): Amendment SA 232 proposed by Senator McConnell for Senator Crapo.(consideration: CR S3393; text: CR S3399-3410)
+- 2017-06-12 — Senate amendment proposed (on the floor): Amendment SA 233 proposed by Senator McConnell to Amendment SA 232.(consideration: CR S3393; text: CR S3393)
+- 2017-06-12 — Senate amendment submitted
+- 2017-06-12 — Senate amendment submitted
+- 2017-06-12 — Senate amendment submitted
+- 2017-06-13 — Cloture motion on amendment SA 232 withdrawn by unanimous consent in Senate. (consideration: CR S3428-3440; text as modified: CR S3429-3440)
+- 2017-06-13 — Cloture motion on the committee reported substitute amendment presented in Senate.
+(CR S3450)
+- 2017-06-13 — Cloture motion on the measure presented in Senate.
+(CR S3450)
+- 2017-06-13 — Considered by Senate. (consideration: CR S3428-3450)
+- 2017-06-13 — Considered by Senate. (consideration: CR S3440-3448)
+- 2017-06-13 — Proposed amendment SA 233 withdrawn in Senate. (consideration: CR S3428)
+- 2017-06-13 — Senate amendment submitted
+- 2017-06-14 — Amendment SA 232 as modified agreed to in Senate by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 144. (consideration: CR S3462-3474)
+- 2017-06-14 — Amendment SA 240 proposed by Senator Corker for Senator Graham. (consideration: CR S3474; text: CR S3474) To reaffirm the strategic importance of Article 5 of the North Atlantic Treaty to the member nations of the North Atlantic Treaty Organization and its contribution to maintaining stability throughout the world.
+- 2017-06-14 — Amendment SA 250 proposed by Senator Gardner. (consideration: CR S3484; text as modified: CR S3484) To provide an exception for activities of the National Aeronautics and Space Administration.
+- 2017-06-14 — Cloture motion on the committee reported substitute amendment withdrawn by unanimous consent in Senate.
+(CR S3484)
+- 2017-06-14 — Cloture motion on the measure withdrawn by unanimous consent in Senate.
+(CR S3484)
+- 2017-06-14 — Considered by Senate. (consideration: CR S3462-3484)
+- 2017-06-14 — Considered by Senate. (consideration: CR S3462-3484)
+- 2017-06-14 — Roll call votes on amendments in Senate: Amendment SA 232 as modified agreed to in Senate by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 144.(consideration: CR S3462-3474)
+- 2017-06-14 — Senate amendment agreed to: Amendment SA 232 as modified agreed to in Senate by Yea-Nay Vote.
+97 - 2.
+Record Vote Number: 144.(consideration: CR S3462-3474)
+- 2017-06-14 — Senate amendment proposed (on the floor): Amendment SA 240 proposed by Senator Corker for Senator Graham.(consideration: CR S3474; text: CR S3474)
+- 2017-06-14 — Senate amendment proposed (on the floor): Amendment SA 250 proposed by Senator Gardner.(consideration: CR S3484; text as modified: CR S3484)
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-14 — Senate amendment submitted
+- 2017-06-15 — Amendment SA 240 agreed to in Senate by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 146.
+- 2017-06-15 — Amendment SA 250 as modified agreed to in Senate by Yea-Nay Vote.
+94 - 6.
+Record Vote Number: 145.
+- 2017-06-15 — Amendment SA 255 agreed to in Senate by Unanimous Consent.
+- 2017-06-15 — Amendment SA 255 proposed by Senator McConnell for Senator Corker. (consideration: CR S3528; text: CR S3528) To amend the title.
+- 2017-06-15 — Considered by Senate. (consideration: CR S3505, S3507-3512)
+- 2017-06-15 — Considered by Senate. (consideration: CR S3505, S3512-3513; text: CR S3528)
+- 2017-06-15 — Considered by Senate. (consideration: CR S3505-3528)
+- 2017-06-15 — Message on Senate action sent to the House.
+- 2017-06-15 — Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+98 - 2.
+Record Vote Number: 147. (text as passed Senate: CR S3513-3528)
+- 2017-06-15 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Yea-Nay Vote.
+98 - 2.
+Record Vote Number: 147.(text as passed Senate: CR S3513-3528)
+- 2017-06-15 — Roll call votes on amendments in Senate: Amendment SA 240 agreed to in Senate by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 146.
+- 2017-06-15 — Roll call votes on amendments in Senate: Amendment SA 250 as modified agreed to in Senate by Yea-Nay Vote.
+94 - 6.
+Record Vote Number: 145.
+- 2017-06-15 — Senate amendment agreed to: Amendment SA 240 agreed to in Senate by Yea-Nay Vote.
+100 - 0.
+Record Vote Number: 146.
+- 2017-06-15 — Senate amendment agreed to: Amendment SA 250 as modified agreed to in Senate by Yea-Nay Vote.
+94 - 6.
+Record Vote Number: 145.
+- 2017-06-15 — Senate amendment agreed to: Amendment SA 255 agreed to in Senate by Unanimous Consent.
+- 2017-06-15 — Senate amendment proposed (on the floor): Amendment SA 255 proposed by Senator McConnell for Senator Corker.(consideration: CR S3528; text: CR S3528)
+- 2017-06-15 — Senate amendment submitted
+- 2017-06-15 — The committee substitute as amended agreed to by Unanimous Consent.